 1. Abstract

-The mainstay for reducing milk microbial contamination is pasteurization and clean-in-place technologies.
-However, post-production microbial inhibition is limited, and there is a growing need to boost safety and extend milk’s shelf life at consumer sites.
-Pseudomonas fluorescens (P. fluorescens) is one of the leading causes of dairy food’s short shelf life and spoilage.
-P. fluorescens relies on Quorum Sensing (QS) signaling to regulate the expression of proteolytic enzymes such as the metalloprotease AprX, a key enzyme involved in the milk spoilage process.
-The QS mechanism relies on the secretion of signaling molecules, such as N-Acyl Homoserine Lactones (AHLs) in Gram-negative bacteria, that bind a receptor, leading to high levels of AprX.
-The present study aims to develop a synergistic strategy for reducing milk contamination by simultaneously i) inhibiting the levels of small molecule homo-serine lactones thus leading to lower expression levels of AprX, and ii) directly inhibiting AprX enzymatic activity.
-The research is based on our recent discovery and characterization of a new lactonase enzyme, Marine Originated Lactonase related Protein (moLRP).
-This enzyme was capable of degrading homo-serine lactones secreted by P. fluorescens.
-Indeed, the addition of this lactonase to bacterial culture inhibited P. fluorescens AprX levels and subsequent proteolytic activity, which resulted in inhibiting the sedimentation process in milk-based medium.
-Herein, we aim to engineer new variants of the moLRP with an optimized activity profile for application in milk products.
+The mainstays for reducing microbial contamination of milk are pasteurization and clean-in-place technologies.
+However, post-production microbial inhibition is limited, and there is a growing need to boost safety and extend the shelf life of milk at consumer sites.
+Pseudomonas fluorescens (P. fluorescens) is one of the leading causes of the short shelf life and spoilage of dairy food.
+P. fluorescens relies on quorum sensing (QS) signaling to regulate the expression of proteolytic enzymes such as the metalloprotease AprX, a key enzyme involved in the milk spoilage process.
+The QS mechanism relies on the secretion of signaling molecules, such as N-acyl homoserine lactones (AHLs) in Gram-negative bacteria, that bind to a receptor, leading to high levels of AprX.
+The present study aims to develop a synergistic strategy for reducing milk contamination by simultaneously: i) inhibiting the levels of small molecule homo-serine lactones, thus leading to lower expression levels of AprX; and ii) directly inhibiting AprX enzymatic activity.
+The research is based on our recent discovery and characterization of a new lactonase enzyme, marine-origin lactonase-related protein (moLRP), which is capable of degrading homo-serine lactones secreted by P. fluorescens.
+Indeed, the addition of this lactonase to bacterial culture inhibited P. fluorescens AprX levels and subsequent proteolytic activity, resulting in inhibition of the sedimentation process in milk-based medium.
+Herein, we aim to engineer new variants of the moLRP, with an optimized activity profile for application in milk products.
 Furthermore, we will design direct inhibitors of the AprX enzyme to block its enzymatic activity.
 This will form a synergistic solution for efficiently inhibiting bacterial-based milk spoilage and pave the way for additional food-waste applications relying on enzymatic solutions.

 2. Scientific background and state-of-the-art

 Sensitivity of milk to microbial contaminations.
-Milk’s components, with its moderate pH (6.4–6.6) make an excellent medium for microbial growth1,2.
-Indeed, diverse taxonomic groups may proliferate undesirably along the processing chain, reducing milk’s shelf-life through particle formation, premature coagulation, gelification, fat separation and/or development of off-flavors1,3.
+Milk, with its moderate pH (6.4–6.6), makes an excellent medium for microbial growth1,2.
+Indeed, diverse taxonomic groups may proliferate undesirably along the processing chain, reducing the shelf life of milk through particle formation, premature coagulation, gelification, fat separation and/or development of off-flavors1,3.
 To eliminate bacterial growth and prevent food safety concerns, dairy processing chains apply multiple commercial-level techniques (e.g., pasteurization) to control microbial contamination4,5.
-Although pasteurization can obtain a reduction of up to six orders of magnitude in microorganism level6, almost 50% of fluid milk shows evidence of post-pasteurization contamination (PPC) with organisms that grow at 6°C7.
-Indeed, gram-negative bacteria (involved in PPC) can grow rapidly at refrigeration temperatures, fastly leading to bacterial levels above 20,000 cfu/mL (the regulatory limit in fluid milk in the United States)7.
+Although pasteurization may reduce microorganism level by up to six orders of magnitude6, almost 50% of fluid milk shows evidence of post-pasteurization contamination (PPC) by organisms that grow at 6°C7.
+Indeed, Gram-negative bacteria (involved in PPC) can grow rapidly at refrigeration temperatures, resulting in bacterial levels above 20,000 cfu/mL (the regulatory limit in fluid milk in the United States)7.

-Pseudomonas is a major gram-negative bacteria leading to milk contamination.
-Hence, new approaches for inhibiting Pseudomonas is of prime interest to the dairy industry8.
-Among Pseudomonas members, P. fluorescens is recognized as one of the main species in the dairy chain9 and is known to engage diverse biochemicals that can drive food spoilage10.
+Pseudomonas is a major Gram-negative bacterium leading to milk contamination.
+New approaches to inhibiting Pseudomonas is thus of prime interest to the dairy industry8.
+Specifically, P. fluorescens is recognized as one of the main species in the dairy chain9 and is known to engage diverse biochemicals that can drive food spoilage10.
 Indeed, untargeted metabolomics and peptidomics experimentally established the changes driven by P. fluorescens in both pre- and post-heat milk treatment, affecting milk quality in long-term cold storage11 .
-Thus, the genetic predisposition of multiple P. fluorescens strains towards survival in the milk environment, growth under low-temperature conditions and release of exoenzymes, emphasize on the need to design novel preservation strategies to safeguard milk quality and prevent wastage by inhibiting P. fluorescens proliferation.
+Thus, the genetic predisposition of multiple P. fluorescens strains towards survival in the milk environment, growth under low-temperature conditions and release of exoenzymes emphasize the need to design novel strategies of preservation to safeguard milk quality and prevent wastage by inhibiting P. fluorescens proliferation.